 CBT is more concrete, direct, and hands-on.

 Given my health psychology background, I have an interest in health and wellness and use an integrative medicine paradigm approach with many patients.
 I tend to see the broader environment in which my patients live and function, and thus, adhere to a mental health recovery model which is easily supported from an integrative medicine approach.
-For example, ‘I am not my depression, but that depression is a part of me.’
+For example, ‘I am not my depression, but that depression is a part of my lived experience.’
 This, I believe, gives more responsibility and agency to my patients in managing their symptoms and that there is more to their lives than just their depression etc. From a medical model perspective, the ‘illness’ is the focus, in mental health recovery, the ‘whole’ patient is the focus (e.g., movement/exercise, eating well/hydration, relationships, culture, faith/spirituality, employment, mental illness etc.).
 In addition, I think it is also imperative to incorporate some sort of meditation practice, whether in the form of a guided or breath meditation.
 I believe this is just standard in living a balanced and healthy life.
 Even though I do not generally work from a medical model perspective, I appreciate, support, and understand the importance of medication management as a resource for my patients in managing their symptoms, if or when needed.

 If you choose to work with me, it is important to know that I also support patient-centered treatment.
 Meaning, I look to you to take me on a journey; I will not solely make your journey happen for you.
 While you take me on your journey, I will help guide your process.
 If there is something you need or want out of your treatment, I’m not a mind reader and I don’t jump to conclusions about what ‘I think’ my patients need or want.
 I'm not the person who is going to tell you want to do and how to do it.
 So, you will need to get/feel comfortable taking responsibility and having agency for the direction of your treatment.
 If I believe we’re going in the wrong direction or something similar, I will speak up and say something.
 It is also important to know that I can be candid, flippant, direct and at times confrontational.
 If these are traits that rub you the wrong way or make you feel uncomfortable, we can certainly talk about this; otherwise, it might behoove you to secure a provider that resonates more with your Spirit.
 I believe my role as a healer is an honor and a privilege and I take this role very seriously.
 The people who are drawn to my practice are patients who take their treatment seriously and are willing and wanting to do the hard work.
 If that is you, please make contact.
 Once we complete a brief phone consult, we’ll go from there.